cryptopunksnotdead/punks.starter/README.md

 Enum.new( 'Color', :red, :green, :blue )
 ```

-(auto-)builds a class and code like:
+(Auto-)builds a class and code like:

 ``` ruby
 class Enum